curiousleopard/the-explanation-machine/README.md

-The explanation machine
+The explanation machine.
-the unseen story behind everyday products by Maxwell coates uncovering the ethical and environmental past of a lightbulb to provide a resource for consumers
+The unseen story behind everyday products by Maxwell Coates.
+Uncovering the ethical and environmental past of a lightbulb to provide a resource for consumers.